notepad-plus-plus/npp-usermanual/content/docs/config-files.md

         - `<Item id="0" />` will make a separator line in the menu.
     - `ItemNameAs` attribute: Used for for [overriding a menu item name](#overriding-a-menu-item-name): using your own "display name" for a given entry in your context menu, instead of using the one inherited from the main Notepad++ menu system.
     - `PluginEntryName` attribute: Used for accessing Plugin commands.
 The value should be the name of the plugin as seen in the Plugins menu.
     - `PluginCommandItemName` attribute: Used for accessing Plugin commands.
-The value should be the name of the menu entry inside that Plugin's menu.
+The value should be the name of the menu entry inside that Plugin's menu.  (_Note_: Context menu entries will only work for entries immediately under the plugin name; entries deeper than that, like **Plugins > Super Plugin Name > Submenu Here > I Want This Command**, will not work.)
     - `FolderName` attribute: Used for [grouping items into sub-menus](#grouping-items-into-sub-menus) in the context menu.
     - `TranslateID` attribute: Used for auto-translating your sub-menu names.
 If the attribute's value matches one of the nodes in the `<MiscStrings>` section of [english.xml](https://github.com/notepad-plus-plus/notepad-plus-plus/blob/master/PowerEditor/installer/nativeLang/english.xml) or similar translation files, the menu will use your active translation's value for the displayed FolderName.
 - As with all XML files, using `<!--` and `-->` around the code will "comment it out".
 So you can use text comments or comment out XML syntax that you want Notepad++ to ignore.
 To "uncomment" the XML, remove the `<!--` and `-->` surrounding that piece of code.